 Unexplained weight loss

 A tissue biopsy is the only way to diagnose epithelial mesothelioma.
-This procedure samples the lung tissue to confirm the cell type under a microscope.
+This procedure samples suspicious tissue to confirm the cell type under a microscope.
 Epithelial mesothelioma cells clump together in groups and don’t tend to travel.
 These cell types are less likely to spread to other areas of the body.

 “Epithelial subtype mesothelioma describes the type of cells the pathologist is seeing under the microscope when they look at a patient’s tumor,” mesothelioma specialist Dr. Andrea Wolf of Mount Sinai Hospital told The Mesothelioma Center at Asbestos.com.